Reduced Course Load

 What is the process for receiving permission to take a Reduced Course Load?

 Students who believe they are eligible based upon the above criteria should schedule a meeting to discuss a reduced course load request with their Access Specialist.
 Eligibility is based upon appropriate and recent documentation of the disability and is determined on a case-by-case basis.
 Reduced course loads can be granted on a long or short-term basis.
-The DRC recommends eligibility for a reduced course load for students with disabilities; however, often the academic department/college must approve a modification to unit requirements.
+The DRC recommends eligibility for a reduced course load for students with disabilities; however, occasionally the academic department/college must approve a modification to unit requirements.

 Step One: Student provides documentation consistent with the eligibility criteria.